shufo/vscode-blade-formatter/README.md

 # vscode-blade-formatter

-A Blade file formatter extension for VSCode.
+An opinionated Blade file formatter for VSCode.
 Marketplace page is [here](https://marketplace.visualstudio.com/items?itemName=shufo.vscode-blade-formatter).

+You can either format by same syntax programmatically with [blade-formatter](https://github.com/shufo/blade-formatter) that this extension relies on.

 ## Screencast